anpham6/chrome-docs/source/build.rst

 Example data source
 -------------------

-There is no difference between using :doc:`data sources <document/data>` for a web page and for configuration. *JSON* stored in ``key-value`` document format is the same as unstructured *JSON* stored in a file.
+There is no difference when using :doc:`data sources <document/data>` for writing an HTML page and for configuring the output properties.

 .. code-block::
   :caption: DB